Play the Droid Sound Effect from Mac OS X

 You know those Motorola Droid commercials where a robotic voice says “Droid”, or more accurately Drooooid?
-Oddly enough, your Mac may have been the originator of this sound, and without any additional software you have the ability to play and save the sound yourself.
+Oddly enough, your Mac may have been the originator of this sound, and without any additional software you have the ability to play and save the sound yourself right in OS X.

-You can make the sound effect on your Mac by typing the following in the command line:
+You can make the sound effect on Mac OS X by typing the following in the command line:

 say -v Cellos "droid"